ismurray/web-crawler-challenge/README.md

 4. Run tests using `grunt test`
 5. To see the output of the examples given in the challenge prompt, run `node ./lib/web-crawler`
+6. The code itself can all be seen in `./lib/web-crawler.js`, the tests can be seen in `./spec/web-crawler.spec.js`
-6. Enjoy!
+7. Enjoy!

 ## Assumptions:
 1. Even if a link has multiple duplicates, it should only be listed in the `skipped` array once.
-  * Reasoning: In Example One, link `p4` has 2 duplicates, but is listed in the `Expected output` `skipped` array only once.
+  - Reasoning: In the first example given, link `p4` has 2 duplicates, but is listed in the `Expected output` `skipped` array only once.
 2. Since the output format was not explicitly given, I assumed returning the `success`, `skipped`, and `error` arrays as properties of a single plain old